mwbagency/mwb-docs/Plugins/PostForms.md

 1. Exclude these inputs from being passed into the url params (to keep the url neat and from having redundant information)

 #### 1 - Pass this current query to the form
-Gather the current taxonomy and term ID, and pass it through via the context.
+Gather the current taxonomy and term ID, and pass it through via the context through to where the post form's "form" element is.
 ```php
 $queried_object = get_queried_object();
 $filtering = [